Marathon Trails & Maps

 Note 2: Because of the steepness of the trail after the bridge it is acceptable to turn around at the bridge and claim the complete trail.

-Note 2: For those who like rising to a challenge, the trail continues for about a mile beyond the bridge.
+Note 3: For those who like rising to a challenge, the trail continues for about a mile beyond the bridge(but that is not included in the marathon).
 Construction crews are still working to extend the trail.

 Driving Directions